thechelsuk/uk.thechels/_pages/gear.md

 ## Reading

-I use the kindle Paperwhite as my device of choice for reading books, I own less than dozen physical books and would ideally move to an all digitial approach in time.
+I use the kindle Paperwhite Signature Edition as my device of choice for reading books, I own less than dozen physical books and would ideally move to an all digitial approach in time.

 I use the app NetNewsWire as my RSS reader of choice and will look to subscribe to websites and blogs and tend to avoid hitting websites directly due largely to cookie polices, adverts, and shitty design.

+## Apps

+- Working Copy
+- NetNewsWire
+- Drafts
+- 1Password
+- GitHub
+- GoodLinks
+- 1.1.1.1 VPN
+- Scriptable
+- Pythonista
+- Textastic
+- X.App